Brett-Tanner/obsidian/Books/High Performance Postgres for Rails.md

   - in prod you probably want the `CONCURRENTLY` keyword after `INDEX` to allow the table to continue to be queried
 - `DROP INDEX {name}` - drops an index

+#### Modifiers

+- `CASCADE`: Applies the command to all related tables as well
+- `CONCURRENTLY`: Allows carrying out an operation which would normally acquire a lock without acquiring one.
+  - Takes considerably longer as it must perform two scans of the table and create a temporary invalid index.
+  - If it fails, will leave the index behind.
+Recommend to drop and restart, but could also rebuild with `REINDEX CONCURRENTLY`.
+  - Adding/dropping indexes
+  - Rebuilding an index
+  - Adding/detaching a partition

 ## Chapter 4 - Data Correctness & Consistency

 At the application level they're ActiveRecord validations, but at the DB level they're objects used to constrain values on columns, tables or even multiple tables.